Nance-Lab/diff_classifier/paper.md

 * Assessing microrheological properties by tracking nanoparticle movement.

-While a variety of tracking algorithms are available to researchers , a common problem is that data analysis usually depends on the use of graphical user interfaces, and relies on human input for accurate tracking.
-For example, particle detection often relies on the selection of a quality threshold, a numerical quantity distinguishing between “real” particles and “fake” particles .
+While a variety of tracking algorithms are available to researchers [@Chenouard:2014], a common problem is that data analysis usually depends on the use of graphical user interfaces, and relies on human input for accurate tracking.
+For example, particle detection often relies on the selection of a quality threshold, a numerical quantity distinguishing between “real” particles and “fake” particles [@Tineves:2017].
 If this threshold is too high, false positive trajectories result in skewed MSD profiles, and in extreme cases, cause the code to crash due to a lack of convergence in the particle linking step.
-If the threshold is too low, trajectories will be cut short resulting in a bias towards short fast-moving trajectories and could result in empty datasets .
+If the threshold is too low, trajectories will be cut short resulting in a bias towards short fast-moving trajectories and could result in empty datasets [@Wang:2015].

 Due to variations in experimental conditions and image quality, user-selected tracking parameters can vary widely from video to video.
-As parameter selection can also vary from user to user, this also brings up the issue of reproducibility. diffclassifier addresses these issues with regression tools to predict input tracking parameters and parallelized script-based implementations in Amazon Web Services (AWS), using the Simple Storage Service (S3) and Batch for data storage and computing, respectively, and relying on the Cloudknot software library for automating these interactions .
+As parameter selection can also vary from user to user, this also brings up the issue of reproducibility. diff\_classifier addresses these issues with regression tools to predict input tracking parameters and parallelized script-based implementations in Amazon Web Services (AWS), using the Simple Storage Service (S3) and Batch for data storage and computing, respectively, and relying on the Cloudknot software library for automating these interactions [@cloudknot].
 By manually tracking a small subset of the entire video dataset to be analyzed (5-10 videos per experiment), users can predict tracking parameters based on intensity distributions of input images.
 This can simultaneously reduce time-to-first-result in MPT workflows and provide reproducible MPT results.

-diffclassifier also includes downstream MPT analysis tools including mean squared displacement and feature calculations, visualization tools, and a principle component analysis implementation.
+diff\_classifier also includes downstream MPT analysis tools including mean squared displacement and feature calculations, visualization tools, and a principle component analysis implementation.
 MPT is commonly used to calculate and report ensemble-averaged diffusion coefficients of nanoparticles and other